shan-kmr/loop-news/README.md

 - Timeline view of news articles sorted by recency
 - Topic-based grouping of related articles
-- AI-powered daily summaries using Meta's Llama 3.2 model
+- AI-powered daily summaries using OpenAI GPT-4.1 Nano (with Llama 3.2 as an optional alternative)
 - History tab to view past searches
 - Intelligent caching to reduce API calls and load times